TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 Let's talk about the growth of our buckets.
 We don't have infinite memory, so we can't have an infinite amount of buckets.
 We need to start somewhere, but starting too big is also a waste of memory if we're only going to have a hash map with a single value in it.
 So to deal with this issue, we should start with a small array for our buckets.
 We'll use an array size `16`.

 <div class="lesson-note lesson-note--tip" markdown="1">
-  Most programming languages start with the default size of `16` because it's a power of 2, which help with some techniques for performance that require bit manipulation for indexes.
+  Most programming languages start with the default size of `16` because it's a power of 2, which helps with some techniques for performance that require bit manipulation for indexes.
 </div>

 How are we going to insert into those buckets when our hash function generates big numbers like `20353924`?
 We make use of the modulo `%` operation `given any number modulo by 16 we will get a number between 0 and 15`.